epfl-ada/ada-2021-project-adata-scientists/README.md

 •	We used [VADER](https://github.com/cjhutto/vaderSentiment) to do the sentiment analysis of the context of the quotes.

-•	Occupation categories extracted using the “subclass of” attribute of the occupations present in our dataset.
+•	We extracted the occupation categories using the “subclass of” attribute of the occupations present in our dataset.

 ## Timeline